 One downside of living in Dumas, however, is that residents on average have to contend with a long commute, spending on average 34.02 minutes every day commuting to work.

-Being a small town, Dumas does not have a public transit system used by locals to get to and from work.
+Dumas is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Dumas in 2022 was $29,809, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $119,236 for a family of four.
 However, Dumas contains both very wealthy and poor people as well.